BushraRahman/Going-to-Boston/README.md

 - HuiWenWeng
 - BushraRahman

 This project simulates the dice game "Going to Boston" using simple JavaScript and HTML.
+It can be played [`here`](going-to-boston.vercel.app).

 **GAMEPLAY:**
 There are two players and an odd number of rounds.